mrsMatheusRocha/Chess/README.md

 4. **Push to the branch** (`git push origin feature/amazing-feature`)
 5. **Open a Pull Request**

-### Ideas for Enhancement
-- ♻️ Undo/Redo moves functionality
-- 📊 Move history & game replays
-- 🤖 AI opponent integration
-- 🏆 Win/loss tracking
-- ⏱️ Timer modes (Blitz, Rapid, Classical)
-- 🎭 Different board themes and piece styles

----

-## 📄 License

-This project is open source and available under the **MIT License** — feel free to use it for personal, educational, or commercial purposes.

 ---

 ## 👨‍💻 About the Developer